-Each year we offer a limited edition lithographic signed and hand-numbered print (strictly limited to 250) for the far from princely sum of £10.
-Buying the print entitles the purchaser to automatic entry into the draw for our ‘LOTTERY SHOW’, now in its tenth year.
-The draw will take place in October, on the Sunday of the weekend of Frieze Art Fair.
-The winner will be given a 4 week slot (to use however they like!) as part of the gallery’s programme the following year.
+Each year we offer a limited edition lithographic signed and hand-numbered print (strictly limited to 200) for the far from princely sum of £10.
+Buying the print entitles the purchaser to automatic entry into the draw for our ‘LOTTERY SHOW!’, now in its twelfth year.
+The draw (which usually takes place in October, on the Sunday of the weekend of Frieze Art Fair) will this year take place on Thursday 3rd December.
+The winner will be given a 4 week slot (to use however they like) as part of the gallery’s programme in 2021.

 please click on this button to purchase

 or send a cheque or postal order made out to ‘studio1.1′ to studio1.1, 57a, Redchurch St, London E2 7DJ